 Of the products featured in my Milk Makeup review, the Kush Mascara was the standout product.
 In fact, his is a product that I’ve repurchased multiple times.
 See the other mascaras in my mascara collection.

 Where to Buy Milk Makeup?

 Final Thoughts on Milk Makeup

 I was surprised by how much I enjoyed many of the brand’s cosmetic products.
 Milk Makeup’s products enhance my natural beauty.
-The products speed up my beauty routine in a noticeable way.
+In fact, the products speed up my beauty routine in a noticeable way.

 The Watermelon Brightening Serum caused breakouts.
-Cooling Water Stick caused an intense burning reaction that lasted for days.
+Also, the cooling Water Stick caused an intense burning reaction that lasted for days.
 To read about my experience with the Cooling Water Stick outside of the Milk Makeup brand review, check out my Worst of Beauty 2018 post.